How do I get my cat to cuddle at night?

 • But if you do opt for using string, don’t leave it out because your cat could end up choking on it.
 And nobody wants something awful like that to happen.

 You could also get them a cat leash and walk them around the block.
-I know, this idea sounds a little weird, but you cat might enjoy it.
-I have never tried it, but I have friends who say their cats love it.
+We know this idea sounds a little weird, but your cat might enjoy it.

 Step 2: Play Session Right Before Bedtime

 A ten-minute play session right before bedtime will get rid of any excess your cat might have built up during the day.
-Also, if you keep the time consistent, your cat will eventually associate this play session with bedtime.

-In a sense, you’re tricking your cat into adapting their sleep schedule to yours.
-I find that about 30 minutes before bed is an appropriate window for this play session.
+We find that about 30 minutes before bed is an appropriate window for this play session.

 Step 3: After the Play Session, Feed Them

 Just like humans, cats are prone to sleeping after big meals.
 So, use this to your advantage and offer them food right after your nightly play session.
-In doing so, you’re increasing the odds your cat will sleep through the night.

 Step 4: Put an Elevated Sleeping Spot Near Your Bed

-Forcing them isn’t going to work, in fact, it will probably make things worse.
+Forcing them isn’t going to work; in fact, it will probably make things worse.

 • Try putting a perch near your bed.
 It will offer your cat a nice elevated spot to sleep that we all know cats love.

-• If you’re having a hard time getting your cat to use the perch, try using some treatsir?source=bk&t=catvill 20&bm id=default&l=ktl&linkId=7ec63076bf1a40c15b488f5bf4eb6e0a& cb=1539017279380 as an incentive.
+• If you’re having a hard time getting your cat to use the perch, try using some treats as an incentive.

 Step 5: Let Your Cat Familiarize Themselves with the Bed

-Once your cat’s comfortable sleeping in your room, try enticing them into the bed with treats.
-In doing so, your making them associate the bed with treats, which makes the bed seem like a positive thing.
+In doing so, you are making them associate the bed with treats, which makes the bed seem like a positive thing.

 • In a sense, it’s all about making your cat understand that the bed is a safe place where they get plenty of positive reinforcement and praise.